ding2/ding2/README.md

-Drupal install profile for Ding2 aka Artesis Web
+Drupal install profile for Artesis Web based on Ding2
 ================================================

 Ding2 is a continuation of [ding.TING][] [Drupal][] distribution for